trondkr/particleDistributions/README.md

 - [ ] The sedimentation function should take distance from bottom and maximum movement over X hours as input to determine when sedimentation occurss to make it more generic.

+- [ ] Calculate the probability that kelp from a given polygon is sedimented at depth deeper than X meters.